GregYannes/SOb/docs/Creation.md

 ## See Also ##

-Topics in this project...
+Topics in this project…

   - [`Obj_Class()`][sob_typo]

-...and in VBA.
+…and in VBA.

   - [`New`][vba_new] operator
   - [`Collection`][vba_clx]s